elvissteinjr/DesktopPlus/assets/readme.txt

 the list.
 Custom icons can be added by putting PNG files in the "images/icons" folder.
 Recommended size is 96x96 pixels.

-About language support for action names:
+About language support for action and profile names:
 To save memory, only common Latin characters are loaded by default.
 Most symbols and eastern characters can be used, but will appear as the placeholder "?" character at first.
-Additional characters will be loaded and display once the action is saved.
+Additional characters will be loaded and display once the action or profile is saved.

 Global Shortcuts & Input Features